zaphosting/docs/docs/dedicated-linux-gs-interface.md

 Under the menu item "Settings" you have further options to customize your server.
 Here you can, for example, change the name of your server, set a password to restrict access, or store a personal welcome message that users receive when they enter the server.

-:::info
+:::caution Information about Teamspeak licenses
-**Note**: There is no licence installed on the Teamspeak 3 server by default.
+There is no licence installed on the Teamspeak 3 server by default.
 This means that you can only use a Teamspeak 3 server with a capacity of 32 slots.
 However, if you would like to activate more capacity or additional functions for your Teamspeak 3 server, you can purchase a corresponding licence from Teamspeak.
 :::

+## Conclusion
+Congratulations, you have successfully installed and configurated our GS/TS3 interface!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!